jncraton/twitch-powered-up/readme.md

 ### Chat Example

-This example is for the train motor and with the motor named "red train".
+This example is for the train motor with the motor named "red train".

 - The message "red train go 50" in the chat will make the red train go forwards at a speed of 50
 - If more commands are given by other users, it will average the speed